How to create an OpenRouter API key to use in Ozeki AI Gateway

 - Create provider

-How to Create OpenRouter API Key (Video tutorial)
+How to Create OpenRouter API key video

 Step 1 - Navigate to OpenRouter website